KAREN | LAHU | LISU | YAO | HMONG | THAI FAMILY TREE

 The Lisu (Liso) are an formerly animist people with a shaman-like veneration of ancestors.
 There are today around 25,000 Lisu in Thailand and many are converts to Christianity.
 Their light skin and fair complexion gave them the reputation to be the most beautiful amongst the hill tribes.
 Until recently the Lisu lived principally from the cultivation of poppies but, after a ban on opium imposed under pressure from the United States, crops were destroyed and many of them became ruined.
 Most were able to swap to the cultivation of other crops, but practiced slash and burn techniques destroying many acres of forest for just a few crops.
 To make the same profits as with opium much more land is needed.
 This in combination with commercial logging causes frequent landslides and floods in the rainy season, whilst overproduction and low prices made the market plummet.

 The language of the Lisu belongs to the Yi or Lolo branch of the Tibetan-Burmese language group and probably originated in Tibet, though the core of the population lives mainly in the North of the South-Chinese province Yunnan, west of the Salween river.
-From this province, translated meaning the 'Land under the Cloud', they spread west, south and eastward and partly entered Thailand around the end of the 19th century AD via Chiang Mai.
+This area is also home to the Yunnan Snub-nosed Monkey, a rare species of monkey, which has inspired this tribe's legend, as the Lisu people believe it to be related to their ancestors, and refer to it as the Wild Man of the Mountain.
+From this province, translated meaning the ‘Land under the Cloud, they spread west, south and eastward, and partly entered Thailand around the end of the 19th century AD via Chiang Mai.

 The men wear a loose, bright blue pair of culottes reaching to just below the knees, and a black jacket usually ornamented with silver.
 They may also wear black puttees.
-As many other hill tribes the Lisu people play their traditional music on instruments made from natural products, such as bamboo ...for more order our CDrom...
+As many other hill tribes the Lisu people play their traditional music on instruments made from natural products, such as bamboo (fig.).
+Today Lisu women are more often seen in traditional dress than the men (fig.) TO LEXICON.

 Yao/Iu Mien

-A hill tribe in northern Thailand who are actually called (Iu) Mien, but by the Chinese and Thai named after the language they speak, namely Yao.
-In Yao language Mien means 'people', but in Laos and Vietnam they are called Man, an old Chinese word for 'barbarian' which also refers to groups other than the Iu Mien.
+A hill tribe in southern China and in northern Thailand, where they are called (Iu) Mien, but by the Chinese and the Thais they are named after the language they speak, namely Yao.
+In Yao language Mien means ‘people’, but in Laos and Vietnam they are called Man, an old Chinese word for ‘barbarian’ which also refers to groups other than the Iu Mien.
 The Yao language is part of the Miao-Yao-Pateng family, a subgroup of the Sino-Tibetan language group that also includes Chinese, Burmese and Tibetan.
 Members of the Iu Mien can often speak Yunnan Chinese, the language spoken in the most southern province of China, or the close related Mandarin.
 Being able to read and write Chinese has always been held in high respect by the Iu Mien.
 Their liturgical language is an old form of Chinese, comparable to Pali in Buddhism, and Chinese characters are also used writing Yao.

 Hmong/Maew

-The Hmong are a hill tribe people (fig.) in northern Thailand who originated in either Tibet or Mongolia, and of whom today around 5 million still live in China where they settled as early as 4,000 years ago.
-They are called Maew by the Thai and their religion is a mixture of ancestral worship, belief in spirits, and Taoism.
+The Hmong are a hill tribe people (fig.) in northern Thailand, who originated in either Tibet or Mongolia, and of whom today around 5 million still live in China where they settled as early as 4,000 years ago and are known as Miao (fig.).
+They are called Maew by the Thais and their religion is a mixture of ancestral worship, belief in spirits, and Taoism.
 Their language belongs to the Sino-Tibetan language group of the Miao-Yao-Pateng family, with several dialects.
-They settled in Thailand via Laos more than a century ago and today their numbers is around 90,000 with the Blue Hmong more living in the West, and the Hmong Doew (White Hmong) more in the East of North-Thailand.
+They settled in Thailand via Laos more than a century ago and today their numbers is around 90,000 with the Blue Hmong (fig.) more living in the West, and the Hmong Doew (White Hmong) more in the East of northern Thailand, and there are also Hmong in Vietnam (fig.).

+Many Hmong helped U.S. forces during the Vietnam War, fighting under CIA advisers during the so-called Secret War in Laos, before it fell to the communists in 1975.
+The Hmong claim they have been persecuted by the Lao government ever since and many are known to have fled to Thailand since 1975, though most were later either repatriated to Laos or resettled in third countries.
 The Hmong are in many aspects similar to the Yao or Iu Mien.
-The Blue Hmong call themselves Hmong Njua, what literally in their language actually means 'Green' Hmong.
-The women wear a black cotton jacket and black puttees underneath a pleated skirt reaching to the knees and with batik.
-They have black jackets with an embroidered collar, whilst their hair style is tufted.
+The Blue Hmong call themselves Hmong Njua, what literally in their language actually means ‘Green’ Hmong.
+The women wear black jackets with an embroidered collar (fig.) and black puttees underneath a pleated batik skirt reaching to the knees.
+Originally, their hair style is tufted.